Aryan8872/dynamic_narrative_generation_with_llm_unity/README.md

 A dynamic narrative engine that uses LLMs to generate branching stories with persistent NPC relationships and moral consequences.
 Built for easy integration with Unity and optimized for local model usage with LM Studio.

+> Note: This repository is an active prototype for research/education.
+Interfaces and prompts may evolve.

 ## Features

 - **Dynamic Story Generation**: LLM-powered branching narratives that adapt to player choices